eclipse-thingweb/node-wot/README.md

     4. Run `npm i` again
     5. Install the packages with `npm link @node-wot/<module>`
 -   Build error around `prebuild: npm run bootstrap`
     -   This has been seen failing on WSL.
-Try using a more recent NodeJS version
+Try using a more recent Node.js version

 ### As a Docker image

 Alternatively, node-wot can be built as a Docker image with the `Dockerfile`.

-Make sure you are under linux or under WSL if you are running on Windows.
+Make sure you are under Linux or under WSL if you are running on Windows.

 Clone the repository: